jchen054/cse15l-lab-reports/labreport5.md

 Buggy Code:
-On line 60, instead of mapping each number in the array to complement, it was mapped to i, the index of that number.
+On line 60, instead of mapping each number in the array to complement, it changed so that it was mapped to i, the index of that number.
 ![wrong code](wrongcode.png)
 Fixed Code:
 ![fixed](fixedcode.png)